• Free shipping on all orders

 4. Give Them Treats

-Putting high-value treats close to the hiding spot can be good motivation for your cat.
-Try putting lickable treats on a plate (most cats love this stuff!) or even a tiny amount of tuna.
+Putting high-value treats close to the hiding spot can motivate your cat.
+Try putting lickable treats on a plate or even a tiny amount of tuna.

 If the treat is smelly, your cat might have a harder time resisting it.
 But a truly stressed cat won’t come out even for a tasty treat.
 Either way, this might take a few days.